A Minute With: Rachel McAdams relishes 'Southpaw' challenges

-LOS ANGELES (Reuters) - Rachel McAdams carved a career in Hollywood’s romantic comedies with her lively girl-next-door persona, but recently, she’s developed a penchant for the darker side.
+LOS ANGELES, July 22 (Reuters) - Rachel McAdams carved a career in Hollywood’s romantic comedies with her lively girl-next-door persona, but recently, she’s developed a penchant for the darker side.

 McAdams, 36, has shifted gears in grittier films and roles, playing Maureen Hope, a loving wife and mother to boxer Billy Hope (Jake Gyllenhaal) in rags-to-riches-to-rags tale “Southpaw,” in theaters this Friday.